menaveenshankar/git-coco/README.md

  ![autosuggest_coauthor_input](screenshots/autosuggest_history.png)

 * **Eidetic version**: If you forget to run ```git-coco``` and run ```git commit``` instead, then the autosuggest feature will not work.
 However, you can still add the coauthors using initials only.
-Its eidetic because you gotta remember all the initials! :D
+Its eidetic because you gotta remember all the initials! :smiley:
 ![coauthor_input](screenshots/coauthor_input.png)
 * ```git-add-authors```: to update ```authors.txt``` run ```git-add-authors```.
 It takes a list of authors in the format specified in ```authors.txt```, i.e., ```<author-initials>: <author-full-name>, <author-email-id>```.